Oluwatosin1620/LITA-Projects-Assignment/README.md

 ### Key Features:
-OrderID: A unique identifier for each customer's order CustomerID- Each customer unique id
+OrderID: A unique identifier for each customer's order
+CustomerID: Each customer unique id
+Product:
+Region: The region the order was placed
+OrderDate:
+Quantity:
+UnitPrice:
+Revenue: